The team at Saint Luke’s Cancer Institute has deep experience in treating both early stage and complex cases of lung cancer.

 What kind of biopsy might I need?

 The way a biopsy sample is taken out depends partly on where the tumor is and how big it is.
-Your healthcare provider may suggest 1 or more of the tests below to help do a biopsy and diagnose lung cancer.
+Your healthcare provider may suggest one or more of the tests below to help do a biopsy and diagnose lung cancer.

 After any kind of biopsy, the tissue samples are sent to a lab.
 They're looked at under a microscope and tested for cancer cells.
 It often takes up to a week for biopsy results to come back.
 Along with telling if you have lung cancer, a biopsy can often tell exactly what kind of lung cancer it is.